 - If you want to take Calculus I or II, go to: Department of Mathematical Sciences

 - Some courses such as languages or lab sciences require registering for a lecture, discussion and activity.

 - Speak with your guidance counselor.
 If you qualify for the program, complete the two-page College Link application, guidance counselor recommendation and course request.
 Your guidance office can request more forms.

 - Complete the application, guidance counselor recommendation and course request forms.
+Required forms can be found on our Forms and Resources page.
 On the course request form, list lecture, discussion and activity as applicable, as well as alternative courses.
 Include student and guidance counselor signatures and parent or guardian signature.

 - Send forms to Admissions, Binghamton University, PO Box 6001, Binghamton, NY 13902-6001.